 So why should the bar be responsible for injuries caused by the drunk driver’s negligence?
 The answer is because the Minnesota Legislature passed a law called the Civil Damages Act that says so.
 The purpose of Minnesota’s Civil Damages Act / Dram Shop law is to (1) protect the health, safety, and welfare of the public through careful regulation of liquor distribution, (2) to penalize vendors for the illegal sale of liquor, and (3) to provide a remedy for innocent third persons injured as a result of another’s intoxication.

-The problem is, as people drink at a bar, they often don’t realize when they have had too much, particularly as they get more drunk, or they simply don’t care because their judgment becomes impaired.
+The legislature recognized that, as people drink at a bar, they often don’t realize when they have had too much.
+As they get more drunk, they simply don’t care because their judgment becomes impaired.
 The results can be devastating when a drunk driver gets behind the wheel of their vehicle and injures someone in a car crash, or is injured themselves.
 The legislature therefore concluded that the bar or liquor store needs incentive to not over-serve their customers, and the incentive is that bars and liquor stores are held partially responsible if a customer they overserve hurts someone.

 These cases against a bar or liquor store are very difficult to prove.
 To bring a claim against a bar or liquor store in Minnesota, you have to prove that the drunk person actually drank there and that the bar continued to serve him after he was obviously intoxicated.
 It is not enough that the drunk driver’s blood alcohol level was above the legal limit, he/she has to have been served after he was visibly drunk and the bar should have known it and cut him off.
 This type of proof requires significant investigation, and hopefully several witnesses.

 If you or a family member are injured after being hit by a drunk driver, or you find yourself having to care for a family member who is injured from being over-served at a bar, call us as soon as possible after the accident and speak with an attorney.
 We have an excellent investigator and we will get started right away.